xvik/gradle-use-python-plugin/README.md

 It's easier to prepare python manually because python have good compatibility (from user perspective) and does not need to be updated often.

 The only plugin intention is to simplify python usage from gradle.
+By default, plugin creates python virtualenv inside the project and installs all modules there so each project has its own python (copy) and couls not be affected by other projects or system changes.

 Features:

-* Install required python modules using pip (per project (virtualenv, default), os user (--user) or globally )
+* Install required python modules using pip (per project (virtualenv), os user (--user) or globally)
 * Provides task to call python commands, modules or scripts (`PythonTask`)
 * Could be used as basement for building plugins for specific python modules (like [mkdocs plugin](https://github.com/xvik/gradle-mkdocs-plugin))